liemeilla/liemeilla/README.md

 ## Hi there!👋

-I'm Bella, a Full Stack Developer working in Jakarta, Indonesia
+I'm Bella, a Software Engineer working in Jakarta, Indonesia

 BIO